Family owned and operated since 1999

 This is what happens to the roof wood when the glued down rubber is removed.
 Many of the strands are ripped off.
 There is also a lot of glue residue left on the roof.
 Many places will glue the new rubber directly to this material.
 We never do.
 This leaves the roof with a lot of shallow spots where water will pool, and also is much more likely to bubble when being installed or afterwards.
 When we replace the rubber on an existing roof we always overlay the entire roof with new luan to provide a clean smooth surface.

 This is what wet, rotted wood looks like under the rubber roof.
 I spoke with a repair tech from a large Michigan dealership.
 He said they are allowed 3 to 4 days to have a trailer in a bay when replacing a roof.
 It has to be done in that time.
 No exceptions.
 It takes us 2 to 4 weeks to do a roof replacement.
 Once the wet wood and rotted materials are all removed, it is important to make sure everything else is completely dry.
-We let the trailers sit for days to sometimes a week or more with high volume fans on them to make sure any moisture inside the walls, roof etc is completely dry.
+We let the trailers sit for hours to days with high volume fans on them to make sure any moisture inside the walls, roof etc is completely dry.
 Then we thoroughly inspect everything to tell what wood needs to be replaced and what is savable.
 Leaving any wet wood covered up will lead to continued rotting and mold growth.
 This takes time, but is well worth it.

 This is a complete new roof.
 Notice all the wiring that runs through a roof (left picture).
 It is a mix of coax, speaker, DC and AC wires.
 We are able to make our own rafters (right).
 This allows us to build the roof around the existing wiring and duct work without having to cut or splice anything.